KaavyaGala546/KaavyaGala546/README.md

 I’m a Computer Science (AI & ML) student focused on building **intelligent, real-world systems**.

-My work sits at the intersection of **applied AI, full-stack engineering, and product execution** — from developing NLP-based systems to deploying production-ready web applications.
+I work at the intersection of **applied AI, full-stack engineering, and product execution** — from NLP systems to production-grade web applications.

-Beyond engineering, I’ve led a **600+ member entrepreneurship community**, built systems used in **university-scale environments**, and am currently building a **D2C startup from the ground up**.
+I’ve led a **600+ member entrepreneurship community** and am currently building a **D2C startup (Bocadoh)** from the ground up.

-I’m particularly interested in **applied AI, system design, and building technology aligned with real user behavior**.

 ---

 ## ⚡ What I Do

-- 🧠 Build **applied AI systems**, with a focus on NLP and data-driven applications
+- 🧠 Build **applied AI systems**, focused on NLP and data-driven applications
-- 💻 Develop **scalable full-stack applications** with clean architecture
+- 💻 Develop **scalable full-stack systems** with clean architecture
 - ⚙️ Think in **systems and backend workflows**, not just features
 - 🚀 Combine **engineering + product thinking** to build real-world solutions

+---

+## 🎯 Current Focus

+- Scaling applied AI systems beyond prototypes
+- Strengthening system design and backend architecture
+- Building and launching Bocadoh

 ---